The Dynamics of Globular Clusters and Elliptical Galaxies: Introduction

-A number of mechanisms account for the paucity of massive stars in GCs: (1)~the initial number of massive stars (i.e.~$>10$~M$_\odot$) was probably low as a statistical consequence of the GCs being small systems with few stars; (2)~the age of GCs implies that no early stars with initial mass $>2.5$~M$_\odot$ will still be present in a small GC, as they will have formed supernovae shortly after the formation of the GC; (3)~the low mass of GCs may have prevented their retention of secondary elements formed by the early supernovae, and hence any consequent population~I secondary star formation will have been suppressed; (4)~conversely, stars with very low mass ($<\approx 0.1$~M$_\odot$) may not have ignited, and were possibly sling-shot out from their parent GC.

-The possible existence of a black hole at the centre of GCs has been considered by a number of theoreticians \citep[e.g.][]{Gerssen_2002}, though some theoretical models suggested that GCs do not require a black hole core.
-However, a recent spectroscopic search of 25 Galactic GCs discovered a binary system in NGC~3201, one component of which is a detached stellar-mass black hole with a minimum mass of $4.36\pm0.41$~M$_\odot$ \citep{10.1093/mnrasl/slx203}.
+The possible existence of a black hole at the centre of GCs has been considered by a number of theoreticians \cite{Gerssen_2002}.
+Although some theoretical models suggested that GCs do not require a black hole core, a recent spectroscopic search of 25 Galactic GCs discovered a binary system in NGC~3201, one component of which is thought to be a detached stellar-mass black hole with a minimum mass of $4.36\pm0.41$~M$_\odot$ \cite{10.1093/mnrasl/slx203}.